A mathematical study of the excess growth rate: Optimization

 \begin{remark}[Growth optimal portfolio] If the linear term is absent, the objective

-is the classical \emph{log–wealth (growth rate) maximization} problem (c.f.~\cite[Chapter 16]{cover2006elements}).
+is the classical \emph{log-wealth (growth rate) maximization} problem (cf.~\cite[Chapter 16]{cover2006elements}).
 An optimal portfolio for this objective, $\bpi^{G}$, is said to be \emph{growth optimal}.
 The analogue of Theorem \ref{thm:wealth.ratio} for $\bpi^G$ is given in \cite[Theorems 16.2.1--16.2.2]{cover2006elements}.
 There, it is shown that

 with equality holding if $\supp(\bpi)\subseteq\supp(\bpi^G)$. \end{remark}

 As a corollary, we obtain the following estimate on the relative growth rates by Jensen's inequality. \begin{corollary} Let $\bpi^\star$ maximize $J(\cdot)$.
 Then, for all $\bpi\in\Delta_n$